FOOD & DRINK

 A must-visit destination on the French Riviera!

-Welcome to Villa Djunah, Antibes – an oasis where Mediterranean elegance meets the vibrant energy of the Riviera.
-In this enchanting setting, indulge in a unique experience where conviviality, flavors, and glamour come together.
+Welcome to Villa Djunah, Antibes — an oasis where Mediterranean elegance meets the vibrant energy of the Riviera.
+Between the sea, gardens, and music, discover an experience that flows from lunch through to late night.

 EVENTS & WEDDINGS AT VILLA DJUNAH